lintool/art-science-empirical-cs-2022f/README.md

 **Readings** (to be completed prior to the class session): ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 1: The Science of Career (pages 5-80).

-We'll be having our debate on Topic 1: quality _only_ or quality _and_ quantity?
+We'll be having our debate on Topic 1: How should we evaluate excellence?
+Quality _only_ or quality _and_ quantity?

 + Position A: Researchers should be evaluated _solely_ on the quality of their publications.
 Quantity is irrelevant and we shouldn't even bother counting.
 + Position B: Researchers should be evaluated on _both_ the quality _and_ quantity of their publications.
-High-quality publications are of course important, but quantity is also an important component of productivity.
+High-quality publications are of course important, but quantity is also an important component of excellence.

 ### Week 3

 **Readings** (to be completed prior to the class session): ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 2: The Science of Collaboration (pages 81-158).

-We'll be having our debate on Topic 2: collaborate or not?
+We'll be having our debate on Topic 2: Should you collaborate or not?

 + Position A: Early-stage researchers should actively seek out collaborations beyond their research group.
 Participation in multiple research projects across many different groups builds breadth.
 + Position B: Early-stage researchers should _not_ actively seek out collaborations beyond their research group.
 Focusing on depth is more important than breadth.